 Is New South Wales expensive to visit?

-Within the Pacific, which is known to be an expensive region, New South Wales is a very expensive destination compared to other places.
+Within the Pacific, which is known to be an expensive region, New South Wales is a very affordable destination compared to other places.
 It is in the top 10% of cities in the Pacific for its travel costs.
-There are only a few cities as expensive as New South Wales in the region, such as many other destinations.
+Very few cities in the region are as affordable as New South Wales.

 For more details, and to find out if it's within your travel budget, see Is New South Wales Expensive?